kmc6/F1/README.md

 df_drv['won_last_race'] = df_res.groupby('driverId')['position'].shift(1) == 1
 df_drv['won_last_race'] = df_drv['won_last_race'].fillna(False).astype(int)
 ```
-<sub>Figure 15 - Feature engineering to calculate whether a driver won the last race.</sup>
+<sup>Figure 15 - Feature engineering to calculate whether a driver won the last race.</sup>

 ### Multivariate Analysis
 MA was conducted on the final data-frame containing driver performance variables, to check for correlation: a) visually using seaborn pair-plot to check for distribution, and b) calculating correlation coefficients in the form of a heat-map, where the strongest correlations are highlighted in ‘red’ (see figure 15).
 Both methods were used as linear regression models assume normal distribution of variables, linearity of variables and variable independence <insert code + diagrams>

 ![Screenshot: Source Database](images/eda_feature_correlation_all_features.png)

-<sub>Figure 15 - Heatmap to show correlation coefficients for consistency of driver performance and driver age features.</sup>
+<sup>Figure 15 - Heatmap to show correlation coefficients for consistency of driver performance and driver age features.</sup>

 MA was repeated without the highly correlated feaures as shown in figure 16.
 This was used as the final dataset as input into the predictive models (Figure 17).

 ![Screenshot: Source Database](images/eda_feature_correlation_minus_highly_correlated_features.png)
-<sub>Figure 16 - Heatmap to show correlation coefficients for consistency of driver performance and driver age features (minus non-highly correlated features).</sup>
+<sup>Figure 16 - Heatmap to show correlation coefficients for consistency of driver performance and driver age features (minus non-highly correlated features).</sup>

 ## Predictive Modellling